ImageMagick/Usage-Markdown/layers/index.md

 [![\[IM Output\]](append_multi.gif)](append_multi.gif)

-We appended each row of images together, then appende a larger image below that.
+We appended each row of images together, then appended a larger image below that.
-This is very simple, and straight-forward.
+This is very simple, and straightforward.

 By using [parenthesis](../basics/#parenthesis), you can append just the numbers after the larger image.
 For example, here append all the numbers together, before appending them vertically to the dragon image we read in before the numbers.